Skip to main content

 Dr. João Henrique Fernandes Amaral

-Dr. João Henrique Fernandes Amaral is a biologist (Federal University of Minas Gerais, Brazil) with a Masters degree in Freshwater Biology and Continental Fisheries and a Ph.D. in Biology – Ecology, both obtained at the National Institute for Amazon Research (INPA), Brazil.
+Dr. João Henrique Fernandes Amaral was a postdoctoral researcher in the Morrison lab from 2021 to 2023.
+He is a biologist (Federal University of Minas Gerais, Brazil) with a Masters degree in Freshwater Biology and Continental Fisheries and a Ph.D. in Biology – Ecology, both from the National Institute for Amazon Research (INPA), Brazil.
 He is an ecosystem ecologist with a strong background in biogeochemistry and limnology, motivated to understand ecosystem functioning in inland water ecosystems.
-His research combines field measurements, observations and experiments, with GIS tools for the application of statistical models to answer questions at the ecosystem level, and at different temporal and spatial scales.
-He was a postdoctoral researcher in the Morrison lab from 2021 to 2023.